 Pink is not my favourite colour, least of all when it lights up the night sky.
-Against this flickering glow, the Eiger brandishes his switchblade profile.
+Against this flickering glow, the Eiger brandishes his switchblade silhouette.
 We’re only an hour out, and already a fiasco looms, if not worse.
-Now, how did we get ourselves into this mess?
+Now, how did we get ourselves into this?

 Ultimately, I'm inclined to pin the blame on Walter Weston - even if I have go back a ways to do so.
 In 1918, the mountaineering missionary was back in England after his Yokohama stint, but he kept in touch with mountaineering friends from Japan.
 One day, a student from Tokyo called to ask where he should spend his first season in the Swiss Alps.
 That was an easy question: Weston had fond memories of Grindelwald, where he’d done quite a few climbs in his pre-Japan days ...